kedacore/keda-docs/content/blog/azure-pipelines-scaler.md

 ## Azure Pipelines agents

-You can run your Azure Pipelines jobs on different kinds of agents ([docs](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/agents)).
+Azure Pipelines jobs can run on different kinds of agents ([docs](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/agents)).
 But if you want full control, you are going to use self-hosted agents.
 The agents can run on Linux, macOS or Windows machines but also in a container.
 To scale the agents with KEDA you can run self-hosted agents on Kubernetes.

+You can run the agents as a `Deployment` or a `Job` in Kubernetes and scale them accordingly with a `ScaledObject` or a `ScaledJob`.

-## Deploy a self-hosted agent on Kubernetes
+## Deploy a self-hosted agent on Kubernetes as a Deployment

 ### Create the container image